 Real estate will change, because people will be able to afford to commute to work from a greater distance, and they’ll be able to do productive work en-route.

 Electric cars will become common by 2020.
 Cities will be less noisy because electric cars are quiet.
 Electricity will become incredibly cheap and clean.
-Solar produced electricity is increasing a lot.
+Solar produced electricity is increasing everywhere.
 Last year, more solar energy was installed worldwide than fossil fuel, to produce electricity.
 Technology is taking over.

 With cheap electricity comes cheap and abundant water Desalination of salt water now only needs 2kwh per cubic meter (@ 0.25 cents).
 We don’t have scarce water in most places, we only have scarce drinking water.
 Everyone everywhere will have as much clean water as he or she wants, for very little cost.